eeshvardasikcm/seams/README.md

-# seams
+# seams 0.0.9.beta1
-Used for creating seams loops within any integers
+Used for creating seams loops within any integers starting with 8-bit unsigned integers